rainonej/rock_paper_scissors/README.md

 [+] Fix the old code so that it works, isn't as heavy, and looks nicer [+] Create save files for individual players
+[+] Create a User Interface
-[ ] Find a nice way to work with the elements of the rock, paper, scissors game.
+	[ ] Give an options menu to: edit the players list, show high scores, change games, choose your AI [ ] Find a nice way to work with the elements of the rock, paper, scissors game.
 Maybe make the elements a subclass or a seperate class.
 Or make a successor function.
-[ ] Create an AI which can predict human behavior of rock, paper, scissors [ ] Create a Graphical User Interface for the game
+[ ] Create an AI which can predict human behavior of rock, paper, scissors [ ] Create a way to test the AI.
+Perhaps a fitness function.
+[ ] Create a Graphical User Interface for the game